-Although breast augmentation is a very successful and gratifying procedure for many women, unfortunately, there are those that will require revision or redo breast surgery.
-Statistically, there will be a certain number of women that will have problems from their breast implant surgery.
+Although breast augmentation is a very successful and gratifying procedure for many women, there are those who will, unfortunately, require revision or need to redo their breast surgery.
+Statistically, there will be a certain number of women who will have problems as a result of their breast implant surgery.

 In some cases, the breast implants may fail to settle into position or can be asymmetric.
 This is usually corrected by a minor procedure called a capsulotomy.
 Essentially, we make the pocket for the implant bigger so that the implant can settle into position.

 If the implant has settled too much, the breast can have a bottomed out appearance.
 This can be caused by over-dissection at surgery or can be a natural occurrence of the implant settling, depending on the size of the implant and the patient’s tissue characteristics.
 This problem can be corrected by performing a capsulorrhaphy to raise the implant.
 The capsulorrhaphy is performed under general anesthesia.
 The incision usually needs to be made under the breast or around the nipple in order to have good enough access to raise the implant using suture techniques.